tomblanchard/boilerplate/README.md

 #### `framework/style.scss`

 The default main Sass file, it sets the `$is-lt-ie-9-stylesheet` variable to `false` (so any time you use `@if $is-lt-ie-9-stylesheet == false { }` that code will only show up in this file) and imports `framework/_base.scss`.
 This file compiles to `site/lib/css/style.css`.

-#### `ui/`

-All of your project Sass should live here, nicely organised into lots of modular partials.

 #### `_config.scss`